 Shannon received her undergraduate degree from the University of Texas at Austin and her law degree from the University of Houston Law Center where she graduated Order of the Coif.
 She is a Past Chair of Leadership Austin and has served on the boards of the Austin Bar Association and the Junior League of Austin.
 She serves as one of the Seton Fund’s “Fifty,” was on the Leadership Council for the American Lung Association’s Austin Chapter and was Vice Chair of the Austin’s Commission for Women.
 She was awarded the Austin Business Journal’s Profile in Power distinction and was a finalist for the Austin Under 40 Award in both Law and Government.

-In my first three years of private lobby practice, Capitol Inside ranked her as one the top 100 “Hired Gun” Lobbyists in Texas during session in both 2015 and 2017.
-She is a frequent lecturer on healthcare reform, the proud mom of Cal (11) and Griffin (9), and a certified soccer mom.
+In her first six years of private lobby practice, Capitol Inside ranked her as one the top 100 “Hired Gun” Lobbyists in Texas during session in 2015, 2017 and 2019.
+She is a frequent lecturer on both healthcare and education, the proud mom of Cal (14) and Griffin (12), and a certified soccer/lacrosse/tennis mom.